On fermionic representation of the framed topological vertex: Introduction

 In the rest of this paper, after reviewing some preliminaries in \S 2, we will first propose in \S 3 a generalization of the ADKMV Conjecture to the framed topological vertex.
 For the precise statement see \S \ref{sec:Framed}.
 We will refer to this conjecture as the Framed ADKMV Conjecture.
 Secondly, we will prove the one-legged and two-legged cases of the Framed ADKMV Conjecture in \S \ref{sec:OneLegged} and \S \ref{sec:TwoLegged} respectively.
 In the final \S 6 we will derive a determinatal formula for the framed topological vertex in the three-legged case based on the Framed ADKMV Conjecture.

 .
+The work was partially done during the first author's attending the mathematical seminars supported by Morningside Center of CAS.
 The first author is partially supported by NSFC grants (11001148 and 10901152) and the President Fund of GUCAS.
 The second author is partially supported by two NSFC grants (10425101 and 10631050) and a 973 project grant NKBRPC (2006cB805905).